-Mindful Walking Meditation Go to Mindfulness Exercises.com to the guided Mindful Walking Meditation. https://mindfulnessexercises.com/course/day-20-walking-meditation/ Follow this mindful walking meditation in your personal practice.
-If you are seeking the Certificate of Completion, log your practice and your teaching of others on three occasions.
-Reflection Questions Now that you have been introduced to mindful walking - give it a try for two weeks.
+Mindful Walking Meditation

+Go to Mindfulness Exercises.com to the guided Mindful Walking Meditation. https://mindfulnessexercises.com/course/day-20-walking-meditation/

+Follow this mindful walking meditation in your personal practice.

+Now that you have been introduced to mindful walking - give it a try for two weeks.
 Are you noticing a difference in your energy and sense of well-being?

 As a guide to others, what are your questions about managing the pacing of a movement meditation?

 What additional training or experience do you need to lead others in a movement meditation?